 Viscose is a type of rayon.
-Although many rayons can be washed, viscose has been known to shrink to extreme proportions.
+Although many rayons can be washed, viscose clothing has been known to shrink to extreme proportions and is not a machine washable fabric.

 Our often-cited “Why not to wash viscose” example is the classic black matte jersey wrap dress by Diane Von Furstenberg.
 It shrinks to half its size!